termux/termux-packages/README.md

 This project contains scripts and patches to cross compile and package packages for the [Termux](http://termux.com/) Android application.

+The scripts and patches to build each package is licensed under the same license as the actual package (so the patches and scripts to build bash are licensed under the same license as bash, while the patches and scripts to build python are licensed under the same license as python, etc).

 NOTE: This is in a rough state - be prepared for some work and frustrations, and give feedback if you find incorrect our outdated things!